Data protection in Belgium: overview

 The transfer is made from a register which, according to laws or regulations, is intended to provide information to the public and which is open to consultation either by the public in general or by any person who can demonstrate a legitimate interest, to the extent that the conditions laid down in law for consultation are fulfilled in that particular case.

 In addition, the Belgian Minister of Justice can individually authorise a specific transfer of personal data or a category of transfers to a non-EEA country which does not provide an adequate level of protection, if the data controller gives "sufficient guarantees", for example, by concluding a data transfer agreement or adopting binding corporate rules (BCRs).
-A Protocol, concluded on 13 July 2011 between the Privacy Commission and the Ministry of Justice, has facilitated the authorisation procedure.
-However, authorisation is not required for data transfer agreements based on the European Commission's standard contractual clauses for transfers to third countries (see Question 21).
+An agreement concluded on 25 June 2013 between the Privacy Commission and the Ministry of Justice, has facilitated the authorisation procedure.
+Under this agreement, companies using the European Commission's standard clauses for their personal data transfers are required to submit these clauses to the Privacy Commission.
+The Privacy Commission will verify that these clauses do not divert from the European Commission’s Model Clauses.
+If this is the case, the clauses can be used without requiring prior authorisation.

 Belgium has simplified the procedure for applying for authorisation of BCRs by participating in a mutual recognition procedure.
 Under the mutual recognition procedure, a lead authority will review a company's BCRs to ensure that they meet the criteria set out by the Article 29 Working Party, an independent European advisory body on data protection and privacy.
 If the lead authority accepts the BCRs, the Privacy Commission will advise the Minister of Justice to authorise the BCRs.